justincbagley/piranha/MAGNET-0.1.2/README.md

-# MAGNET (MAny GeNE Trees) v0.1.2 :deciduous_tree::deciduous_tree::deciduous_tree:
+# MAGNET (MAny GeNE Trees) v0.1.3:deciduous_tree::deciduous_tree::deciduous_tree:
 Shell script pipeline for inferring ML gene trees for many loci (e.g. genomic SNP data)

 LICENSE
 -------

-All code within the PIrANHA repository, including MAGNET v0.1.2 pipeline code, is available "AS IS" under a generous GNU license.
+All code within the PIrANHA repository, including MAGNET v0.1.3 pipeline code, is available "AS IS" under a generous GNU license.
 See the [LICENSE](LICENSE) file for more information.

 CITATION
 -------